jackmerrill/maatt.fr/content/ideas.md

     - NFC between two phones
     - Easily sync a calendar event for a meetup time, with the phone numbers and emails of both parties
     - Easily share meeting notes with others
-    - Easily share business cards with a tap or QR code scan
+    - Easily share business cards with a tap or QR code scan (similar to Cardhop cards)
-- Online dashboard
-    - See lots of numbers that mean just about nothing
-    - Plug-ins that let you slot in different data sources (eg. Plausible, YouTube, VK, et al)
-    - Requests are handled with serverless functions to keep things nice and quick (don't know how to do it without Next.js right now sadly; but I'm sure it's documented somewhere)
 - Privacy friendly analytics
     - Only with a pixel/image (makes for much smaller file to use)
     - Collect basically a mirror of [Plausible](https://plausible.io), [Shynet](https://github.com/milesmcc/shynet), or [umami](https://umami.is/)